Janethjepkogei/comp120-spring2016-team2-api/README.md

 In order to streamline the process of reporting and tracking incidents, we used two primary goals in developing our product:

--Do as much work for the user as possible.
+ - Do as much work for the user as possible.
 The less information the user has to manually add during reporting, the better.
--Make the UI streamlined.
+ - Make the UI streamlined.
 The on-call responder should be able to navigate the incident table easily and the reporter should be able to quickly add an incident without having to navigate through menus.